MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file or files later in your code.
 1. In the app's registration screen, select the **Certificates & secrets** pane in the left to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, select **New client secret**:
-   - Type a key description (for instance `app secret`),
+1. Type a key description - for example, *app secret*.
-   - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security posture.
+1. Select one of the available key durations: **In 1 year**, **In 2 years**, or **Never Expires**.
-   - The generated key value is displayed when you select the **Add** button.
-Copy the generated value for use in the steps later.
+1. Select **Add**.
+The generated key value is displayed.
-   - You need this key later in your code's configuration files.
+1. Copy the generated value for use in the steps later.
+You need this key later in your code's configuration files.
 This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or pane.

 #### Define the app Roles